 I grew up across the street from a large field.
-It was a wide open plain, probably a little less than an acre square, or maybe a bit larger, we were small back then.
-With Colonial Drive, my street, as the north boundary, it had the Middle Branch of the Rouge River on its south.
+It was a wide open plain, an area of a tad more than 12 acres.
+With Colonial Drive, my street, as the north boundary, it had the Lower branch of the Rouge River on its south along with its woods.
 The area was a flood plain for this one of many rivers that meandered southeast emptying into the Detroit River.
-Inkster Road was its east border and the houses on Helen at the top of a twenty foot hill closed the west side.
+Inkster Road was its east border and the houses on Helen at the top of a twenty foot hill closed the west side of colonial Park.
 But for two widely placed rows of trees, each a couple hundred feet in length running due North/South, one in the center and one near Inkster Road, the field was flat and empty.
 It was the perfect playground for a child.
 As it followed the Rouge River the park would eventually become one of a collection owned by the City of Inkster Michigan.
 A maze of bicycle paths meandered through the woods that grew thickly along the length of the river with wild red and black raspberries, poison oak, and all manner of weeds.
 Fairly regularly mowed in the summer, flooding in the winter and freezing vast areas for ice skating, this playground played a central role in our lives while we grew up.
 The neighborhood contained a dozen or so kids that played together in a variety of configurations in all seasons.
-We couldn't have asked for a better place to stretch our imaginations.
+We couldn't have asked for a better place to stretch our legs and imaginations.

 The predominant activity in summer was baseball.
 There were plenty of kids of all ages to make a couple of teams and fill most positions.
 We played hard ball, pitched overhand.
 In the rare times a hardball was not available but a softball was, typically the game would be refused.
 We were purists.
 Christmas gifts frequently contained baseball equipment and most everybody played.
 It was embarrassing to be the last one picked as sides were drawn up, the oldest, biggest, and toughest kids volunteered themselves as captains, and the selection usually followed age or height except in the presence of few gifted players.
 I fell roughly in the middle of the pack or toward the end; fortunately rarely at the very end.
 On Saturdays by the mid-morning the gathering would occur on an unspoken queue and we'd play for hours until exhaustion or the last ball available was lost.
 It was great.
 We'd measure off the bases ourselves as there was no permanent diamond, and home plate would usually be situated at the base of the hill on the west edge of the park.
 At the top of the hill was a huge mansion-type residence, perfect for imagining as a haunted house.
 In its backyard at the base of the hill was a giant willow tree where we'd collect the long whips used for fighting each other, all in fun, of course.
 The baseline of the hill would grow scraggly with tall weeds and we lost many a baseball when hit foul into the brush.